fbpx

 The Class Profile

-The 190 students who matriculated in the Class of 2024 had an average undergraduate GPA of 3.58 and an average GMAT score of 732.
-Students averaged 5.5 years of work experience before matriculation and their average age landed at 29.
-Fifty-six percent of the Marshall MBA class identify as U.S. students of color and 24% identify as U.S. historically underrepresented students of color.
-Forty-six percent are women and 41% are international.
+The 199 students who matriculated in the Class of 2025 had an average undergraduate GPA of 3.5 and an average GMAT score of 722.
+Twenty percent of the Marshall MBA class identify as U.S. underrepresented students of color.
+Women make up 35% of the class and 41% are international.

 Application Procedures

-Marshall’s full-time MBA program offers five rounds of application submission deadlines, which typically occur in mid-October, early January, early March, early May, and early June.
-To apply, prospective students must submit an online application form, official academic transcripts from any undergraduate and graduate institutions attended, two required essays and a résumé.
-The school also requires applicants to submit official GMAT or GRE score reports, A $155 application fee, and, if applicable, a TOEFL or IELTS score report.
+Marshall’s full-time MBA program offers four rounds of application submission deadlines, which then turn to rolling admissions after the Round 4 deadline.
+To apply, prospective students must submit an online application form, official academic transcripts from any undergraduate and graduate institutions attended, required essays and a résumé.
+The school also requires applicants to submit official GMAT or GRE score reports, and, if applicable, a TOEFL or IELTS score report.
 Interviews are required for admission and are offered by invitation only.
+USC Marshall does not have an application fee and discourages applicants from submitting recommendations.

 Application Checklist